HPC Lab

 module step1_workflow:

-"path/to/snakefile" # path relative to current snakefile
+"path/to/snakefile" # path relative to the current snakefile

-* from step1_workflow exclude ruleExtra as step1_* use rule
+use rule * from step1_workflow exclude ruleExtra as step1_*

 Now it’s time to implement it following these steps:

-as a module, making all rules available by explicitly importing them and renaming them asstep1_*
+1. File creation: open a new file named step2_wf.smk and define the external workflow step1_wf.smk as a module, making all rules available by explicitly importing them and renaming them as step1_*.
+Hint: the example above.

 step2_wf.smk